jrudar/Triglav/paper/paper.md

 no longer rely on the performance of a particular statistical model.
 Rather, it will be directly tied to the ability of a machine learning model to successfully classify a dataset.

+![`Triglav` analysis identifies a stable set of features from a real-world dataset of 16S rRNA amplicon sequencing data from patients suffering from Crohn's Disease and healthy controls [@CD].
+**A**, a comparison of `Triglav` performance against several common approaches.
+**B**, SAGE importance scores from each of the selected features.
+Higher scores are indicative of more important features.
+Many of the selected features were also detected in @CD.
+**C**, a clustermap of the top features from each cluster visualizing differences in the microbiomes of healthy patients (blue) and those suffering from Crohn's Disease (red).
+\label{fig:overview1}](Figure 1.png)

 # Outline of the Triglav Algorithm

 The core assumption behind `Triglav` is that clusters of impactful features sharing similar pattern of values across all samples should be discoverable.
-This is not an unreasonable assumption in biological datasets.
-For example, different patterns in the abundance of gut bacteria could exist between healthy controls and Crohn's Disease patients [@CD].
-To take advantage of this observation, `Triglav` begins by clustering features [@2020SciPy-NMeth].
-Then the algorithm randomly selects one feature from each cluster.
-A set of shadow features are then created by randomly sampling without replacement from the distribution of each selected feature [@JSSv036i11].
-The shadow data is then combined with the original data and is used to train a classification model [@JSSv036i11].
+Since this is not an unreasonable assumption for biological datasets, different patterns, for example, in the abundance of gut bacterial species could exist between healthy controls and Crohn's Disease patients [@CD].
+To take advantage of this observation, `Triglav` begins by clustering features (\autoref{fig:overview2}A) [@2020SciPy-NMeth] followed by the random selectiion of one feature from each cluster.
+A set of shadow features, which are copies of the original set of selected features where the marginal distributions of each feature has been permuted, are then created (\autoref{fig:overview2}B) [@JSSv036i11].
+The shadow data is then combined with the original data and used to train a classification model [@JSSv036i11] and calculate Shapley values (\autoref{fig:overview2}C) [@shapley1951notes; @SHAP1; @SHAP2].
-Shapley values are then calculated [@shapley1951notes; @SHAP1; @SHAP2].
-This process is repeated to generate a distribution of Shapley values associated with each cluster of features and their shadow counterparts.
-A Wilcoxon signed-rank test is then used to determine if the distribution of Shapley values belonging to each cluster of real features is greater than the corresponding shadow cluster [@wilcoxon].
+This process is repeated a number of times to generate a distribution of Shapley values associated with each cluster of features and their shadow counterparts.
+For each iteration of the `Triglav` algorithm a Wilcoxon signed-rank test is then used to determine if the distribution of Shapley values associated to each cluster of real features is greater than the corresponding shadow cluster (Figure 2C) [@wilcoxon].
-These steps are repeated multiple times, generating a binary matrix where '1' represents a cluster of features differing significantly from its shadow counterpart.
-An overview is provided in \autoref{fig:overview2}.
-A beta-binomial distribution is then used to determine if a feature is to be selected.
-A second beta-binomial distribution is also used to determine when a feature is to be rejected.
-Finally, the best feature from each cluster can be optionally discovered by calculating the SAGE importance score [@SAGE].
-This step is optional.
+A binary matrix where '1' represents a cluster of features differing significantly from its shadow counterpart is then appended to at end of each iteration (\autoref{fig:overview2}D).
+A beta-binomial distribution then uses this matrix to determine if a cluster should be selected while a second beta-binomial distribution, using a different parameterization, is used to determine if a cluster should be rejected (\autoref{fig:overview2}E).
+By using two differently parameterized beta-binomial distributions, `Triglav` has a better ability to control the selection and rejection of clusters.
+Once a cluster a significant hit is detected, the cluster is removed from the pool of tentative clusters and the process begins again.
+Finally, the best feature from each cluster can be discovered by calculating SAGE importance scores [@SAGE].
+This step is optional but can be done to remove potential redundancies between features.

-A visual overview is provided in \autoref{fig:overview3}.
+![A high-level overview of the `Triglav` algorithm.
+(A) Features are clustered.
+A number of machine learning models are trained on randomly selected set of features and their shadow counterparts from each cluster (B).
+This process is repeated to generate a distribution of Shapley values.
+A Wilcoxon signed-rank test is used to determine when a cluster's Shapley values are greater than the shadow counterpart (C and D).
+Beta-binomial distributions are then used to determine if a feature is to be kept, rejected, or remain tentative (E).
+Kept and rejected features are removed and steps B-E are repeated using the remaining tentative features.
+False discovery rate corrections are applied at step C and E.
+\label{fig:overview2}](Figure 2.png)

 # Ongoing Research